citp/privacy-policy-historical/g/ge/get/getus.in.md

-> *The following text is extracted and transformed from the getus.in privacy policy that was archived on 2009-11-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091116183759id_/http%3A//getus.in/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the getus.in privacy policy that was archived on 2010-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100511224048id_/http%3A//getus.in/privacy) for the most accurate reproduction.*

-#

-## Privacy Policy
+# Privacy Policy

-Our service may collect information about you during your visit.
 This document describes the information we collect and how it is used.

-**Server Access Logs**
+**Server Logs**

-Our server logs all requests.
-The data recorded includes information provided by your browser (user agent and referring page) as well as the requested URI, the time and date and your IP address.
+The data recorded includes information provided by your browser as well as the requested URI, the time and date and your IP address.
 The data recorded in these logs may be used for detecting and preventing abuse.
-We may also collate this data for statistical purposes.
+We also collate this data for statistical purposes.

 **Service Logs**

 The service provided on this website allows access to external, third-party websites.
 We may record your IP address and the websites you visit.
 The logs are used primarily for monitoring requests and ensuring no illegal activity is undertaken.
-Any violations of our terms of use may result in disclosure of the data recorded in our logs to an appropriate third party, which may include your Internet Service Provider (ISP) or local authorities.
-We may also be required, by law, to provide logs of our service and if requested, such data will be disclosed.
-We may also use service logs for stastical purposes.
+We may be required, by law, to provide logs of our service and if requested, such data will be disclosed.

 **Cookies**

-Our website stores a cookie on your computer, if allowed by your browser's privacy settings*.
+Our website stores a cookie on your computer, if allowed by your browser's privacy settings.
 The cookie used by our service uniquely identifies you to the server and allows our website to remember your preferences.

 We may also use third-party advertising partners on our website.
 Advertisers may send you cookies or use web beacons.
 We have no control over cookies, web beacons or the information collected by our advertisers.
 Consult the third-party advertiser's privacy policy for more information on their practices.

 The service we provide may attempt to forward third-party cookies from the websites you choose to browse.
 We have no control over indirect cookies and you are advised to consult the privacy policy of the applicable third-party website.

-* For more information on configuring your browser, see [AboutCookies.org](http://www.aboutcookies.org/Default.aspx?page=1) or the documentation for your browser.
-We are not responsible for the content of any third-party websites.